linegost/philipshue/Sketches - User Tests Round 1/Pedro/Vibration and Lights with Arduino and Cylon.js/README.md

 what port you got from scan serial to put in here if using a Mac)
 ```
 ## Using gort on Mac
-(For Mac users, please visit http://gort.io/documentation/getting_started/downloads/ to download gort for Mac, and replace the current gort.exe file that currently exists in this folder, or use the one that I included in the /gort for mac/gort.exe)
+(For Mac users, please visit http://gort.io/documentation/getting_started/downloads/ to download gort for Mac, and replace the current gort.exe file that currently exists in this folder, or use the one included in the /gort for mac/gort.exe)

 ## Starting it up
 ```